CarmenSeesink/seeturtle/README.md

 ## Unit Testing

-These are two examples of unit tests that can be run on this system:
+These are two examples of unit tests that can be run on this system.
+Navigate to Test Explorer to run the unit tests.

 ### GetLevelFromXpTest

 The following test checks if the correct level is selected based on the Xp level.
-Navigate to Test Explorer and run unit tests.

 ```
 //ARRANGE
 int xp = 1500;